Screech owl demonstration and Salato

 Grades: 4

-Activities: Maze (5 minutes)
+Activities: Maze worksheet (PDF, opens in new tab) (5 minutes)

-Kentucky Academic Standards :
+Kentucky Academic Standards:

 • 4-LS1-1: Construct an argument that plants and animals have internal and external structures that function to support survival, growth, behavior, and reproduction.